 The first index ($i$) indicates the quark flavour and the second index ($j$) indicates the lepton flavour.
-It is to be noted that the same combination of quark and lepton generations have the same coupling.
-This proved to be of vital importance when considering the quark-neutrino interactions from the data given in \cite{Angelescu:2021lln}.
+It should be noted that the same combination of quark and lepton generations has the same coupling.
+This is of vital importance when considering the quark-neutrino interactions from the data given in \cite{Angelescu:2021lln}.